Course coordinator and leader: prof. Nico Carpentier, Ph.D.

 The one-week course will be organised in 10 teaching slots, combining lectures and workshops.
 These workshops are partially theoretical (presenting an article or chapter), and partially research-driven (presenting an analytical model).

-A certificate (with a grade “Pass”) is given after 1) attendance of minimally 8 meetings, 2) a working group theoretical presentation, 3) an individual case study presentation.
+A certificate (with a grade “Pass”) is given after 1) attendance of minimally 8 meetings, 2) a working group theoretical presentation, and 3) an individual case study presentation.

 Available participant slots and costs

 A total number of 20 participant slots are available.
-The participation fee is 50 Euro, and only covers course attendance.
+The participation fee is 50 euros, and only covers course attendance.
 Participants are required to pay themselves for their travel and accommodation costs, and all other expenses.